 Looking for dynamic closed-back headphones?
 HD280 could be your top choice.

 Lightweight, ergonomic, nice look and feel.

-A soft option for beginners and voice-over experts alike.
+A soft option for both beginners and experts recording vocals.

 Warm, natural sound with no extra gadgets involved.